Oluwaseun Adewumi: Cercle Brugge (loan)

 On 15 August 2025, Adewumi joined Belgian Pro League club Cercle Brugge on a season-long loan.
 Two days later, Adewumi scored on his Cercle debut in a 4–1 win over Westerlo.

+Hertha BSC (loan)

+On 24 July 2026, Adewumi was loaned by Hertha BSC in German 2.
+Bundesliga.
+He made his debut on 7 August as a substitute in an away win over VfL Bochum.
+In his next appearance and first at the Olympiastadion, Adewumi scored his first goal for Hertha in a win over Heidenheim.
+He followed it up the next week with another goal in an away victory over Eintracht Braunschweig.

 International career

 Adewumi made his debut for Austria U19 in February 2024 against Italy U19 in a friendly match.

 In September 2024, Adewumi made his debut for Austria U21 in a UEFA U21 Euro qualifier against Bosnia and Herzegovina U21, assisting one goal in an away victory.